The endomorphisms monoid of a homogeneous vector bundle: General results

 \section{General results}

-In this paper we fix an algebraically closed field $\bk$ of arbitrary characteristic and an abelian variety $A$ over $\bk$ and recall the basic results on algebraic monoids and homogeneous vector bundles over $A$ that we will need.
-The main references for the theory of algebraic monoids are \cite{kn:Br06,kn:ritbr,kn:Ri98,kn:oam} and \cite{kn:atiyahsh,kn:atiyahconn,kn:atiyahvbec,kn:miy,kn:Mu78} for the theory of homogeneous vector bundles.
+In this section we recall basic results on algebraic monoids and homogeneous vector bundles over $A$.
+For a deeper discussion of the theory of algebraic monoids we refer the reader to \cite{kn:Br06,kn:ritbr,kn:Ri98,kn:oam} and to \cite{kn:atiyahsh,kn:atiyahconn,kn:atiyahvbec,kn:miy,kn:Mu78} for the theory of homogeneous vector bundles.